NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 This directory includes 2 files: 1) the MAF data we will be using today, and 2) the R script with all of the commands you will find throughout this part of the practical session.

-For consistency, **move this downloaded directory to your Documents folder.**
+For consistency, **move this downloaded directory to your Downloads folder.**

 **Go to the session4_maftools folder and open the file, maf_session4_practice_FINAL.R.**